bilal1718/AI-ML-Journey/Advanced_Learning_Algorithms/readme.md

-# Best Practices for Training ML Model
+# Best Practices for Training ML Models

 ## Evaluating The Model

-* Split the data into three parts:
+* **Split the data into three parts:**
   - **Training Set**
   - **Cross Validation Set**
   - **Test Set**

-* Train the model using the training set, then perform cross-validation to find the best model based on the lowest loss value.
+* **Train the model** using the training set, then perform cross-validation to find the best model based on the lowest loss value.
-* Finally, test the selected model on the test set to evaluate its performance.
+* **Finally, test the selected model** on the test set to evaluate its performance.

-## Diagnosing the Bias and Variance
+## Diagnosing Bias and Variance

 ### Key Concepts